 But mind you: modern day philosophers, other kinds of free thinkers and freelancers, are often condemned to Starbucks and the likes by lack of nice Wi-Fi equipped cafés.
 The French often like to keep their restaurants for appetite pleasure only, which is great as such, but not if you’re looking for a pleasant space to work.

 Although Nuage Café is officially a work space and a perfect place to concentrate, it feels more like a cosy living room than a desk environment.
 That, and the fact that no long term subscription is asked for, is why I imagine it to be a good option even for visitors passing by.
-Even without a computer it’s a place to meditate, read, play the piano or just have a coffee.
-Also regular activities are organised, sometimes freelance related, but often not (think knitting, creative writing…).
+Even without a computer it’s a place to meditate, read, play the piano (yes, there is one at your disposal, with headphones) or just have a coffee.
+Also regular activities are organised, sometimes freelance related, but often not: think knitting, creative writing…

 Nuage Café allows you to stay in at the rate of 4€ per hour (day, week and month rates are available too).
 This includes great coffee, fruit and little snacks whenever you want.